 public transport which is very organized.
 Read the article

-Stockholm, the capital of Sweden, is spread over 14 islands extending over the Baltic Sea.
+Stockholm, the capital of Sweden, is built on a total of 14 islands where Lake Mälaren

-efficient public transport network including the subway, bus, tram, and little steamer.
+Stockholm has an efficient public transport network including the metro, buses, and trams.

 Gothenburg is a port city that is easily accessible by train.

 It is located four hours from Oslo, Norway.